Introduction to Ansible

 Hosts

-Hosts are basically the node systems in the Ansible architecture getting automated by Ansible only.
+Hosts are the node systems in the Ansible architecture getting automated by Ansible only.
 They can be any type of machine such as Windows, Red Hat, Linux, etc.

 Networking

 We can use Ansible to automate different networks.
 It uses the easy, simple, yet powerful, agentless automation framework for IT operations and development.
-It uses a type of data model (playbook or role), which is separated from the Ansible Automation Engine that spans across different network hardware quite easily.
+It uses a type of data model (playbook or role), which is separated from the Ansible Automation Engine and spans across different network hardware quite easily.

 CMDB